Silence-GitHub/BBMetalImage/README.md

 ## Performance

 Test libraries are BBMetalImage (0.1.1) and GPUImage (0.1.7).
 Test device is iPhone 7 with iOS 12.1.
-The code can be found in [CompareImageLib](CompareImageLib) project.
+The code can be found in [CompareImageLib](CompareImageLib) project and the test result data can be found in [CompareImageLib.numbers](README_resources/CompareImageLib.numbers).

 - BBMetalImage has low memory usage for processing image.